Predicting quantum learnability from landscape fluctuation: Additional numerical results and details

 at $h=0$ with open boundary conditions.
 Namely, the boundary terms are just $X_1Z_2$ and $Z_{N-1}X_N$.
 The exact ground state in the limit of $h=0$ (the 1D graph state) can be generated via the circuit with a layer of Hadamard gates followed by a layer of CZ gates acting on the initial state $\ket{\bm{0}}$, i.e.,

 Hence the ansatz circuit shape containing the ground state can be chosen as

 which is exactly the 1D brickwall circuit with open boundary conditions.
-If the two-qubit block is the $\mathrm{SU}(4)$ Cartan decomposition or $R_y$-$\opr{CZ}$ (the naming rules of ansatzes can be found around Eq.~\eqref{eq:ansatz_template}), the expressive space of the PQC will contain the exact ground state at $h=0$.
-The main text focuses on the case of $h=0$.
-We provide more results with $h\neq0$ in Fig.~\ref{fig:express_clusterh05}.
-We conduct the same experiments as in Fig.~3 of the main text but with $h=0.5$.
-One can see that consistent with the main text, RF again roughly preserves the order of the learnability of the PQCs (higher RFs herald smaller training errors).
-In particular, since the true ground state at $h=0.5$ is not guaranteed to be contained by the expressive space of $R_y$-$\opr{CZ}$, the corresponding RF falls below $1$ and the training error deviates slightly from zero.
+If the two-qubit block is the $\mathrm{SU}(4)$ Cartan decomposition or $R_y$-$\opr{CZ}$ (the naming rules of ansatzes can be found around Eq.\,\eqref{eq:ansatz_template}), the expressive space of the PQC will contain the exact ground state at $h=0$.
+As shown in Fig.~3 of the main text, RF again roughly preserves the order of the learnability of the PQCs (higher RFs herald smaller training errors).
+In particular, since the true ground state at $h=0.5$ is not guaranteed to be contained by the expressive space of $R_y$-$\opr{CZ}$, the corresponding RF becomes lower and the training error deviates slightly from zero.